 THE ASSOCIATED PRESS

-The awards will be presented in a Feb.
-6 ceremony airing on the TV One channel.
+The 46th annual NAACP Image Awards will be presented during a Feb.
+6 ceremony airing live on the TV One channel.
 The awards honour diversity in the arts.

 Follow AP Entertainment Writer Derrik J. Lang on Twitter at http://www.twitter.com/derrikjlang.